yuanshunning/pickit-docs/docs/faq/how_to_detect_an_empty_roi.rst

 Modify your robot program
 -------------------------

-If running Pick-it object detection with the product file meant to detect your parts returns zero matches, we can check for an empty ROI:
+If running Pickit object detection with the product file meant to detect your parts returns zero matches, we can check for an empty ROI:

 -  Optional: Retry object detection a few times to confirm that no parts